Facilities

 Electron Microscopy

-IAMM’s Microscopy Core Facility houses a variety of scanning probe and electron microscopes, including an atomic force microscope (AFM) and a Nano-indenter, two transmission electron microscopes, a scanning electron microscope and two Dual Beam Focused Ion Beam (FIB) instruments.
-One showcase instrument is the 300 keV ThermoFischer monochromated and aberration corrected TEM/STEM with spatial resolution down to 40 pm, allowing atomic resolution EDS and EELS.
-Another showpiece is a Plasma FIB providing ion beams of Xe, Ar, N, and O, for imaging and processing of prototypical devices.
-This instrument is equipped with EDS and EBSD for microstructural and chemical analysis.
+IAMM’s Microscopy Core Facility houses a variety of scanning probe and electron microscopes, including an atomic force microscope, a nano-indenter, two transmission electron microscopes, a scanning electron microscope, and two Dual Beam Focused Ion Beam instruments.
+One showcase instrument is the 300 keV ThermoFisher monochromated and aberration-corrected transmission electron microscope / scanning transmission electron microscope with spatial resolution down to 40 pm, allowing atomic-resolution energy-dispersive X-ray spectroscopy and electron energy loss spectroscopy.
+Another is a Plasma Focused Ion Beam providing ion beams of Xe, Ar, N, and O for imaging and processing of prototypical devices, with energy-dispersive X-ray spectroscopy and electron backscatter diffraction for microstructural and chemical analysis.

 Principal Investigators